Moultrie Kelsall: Early

-Acting
+Film and television

 His acting career began in a 1949 film called Landfall, which starred Michael Denison, and recounts the story of a pilot [Denison] who sinks a German U-boat, but which is believed by other officers to be a Royal Navy vessel.
 (The pilot is vindicated in the end of course !).
 Kelsall played Lieutenant James, the commander of a coastal defence vessel.

 In 1951, a busy year for him, he moved up the cast list to play another lieutenant (Crystal) in the film Captain Horatio Hornblower R.N., which featured Gregory Peck and Virginia Mayo as a Royal Naval captain and a titled Lady who become romantically involved whilst at sea in Central America in 1807.
 The film was adapted by Ivan Goff and Ben Roberts from the Hornblower book "Beat To Quarters" by C. S. Forester.
 In the same year, he appeared as the Constable of France in the BBC TV "Sunday Night Theatre" production of Shakespeare's Henry V, and played the role of the medical officer of health in the short film Surprise Attack, produced by the Crown Film Unit and commissioned by the Ministry of Health.
 That year he also played a Detective Superintendent in the Ealing Studios comedy film, The Lavender Hill Mob, directed by Charles Crichton, and starring Alec Guinness and Stanley Holloway.
 Audrey Hepburn had a very small part, indeed it may have been her debut.
 He completed his year's work as a ship's captain in the espionage film, High Treason, co-written and directed by Roy Boulting.

 Kelsall then made an appearance as "MacCauley" in Errol Flynn's 1953 Scottish swashbuckler, The Master of Ballantrae, and, in the same year, played Commander Dawson in the wartime POW movie, Albert R.N., about the use of a dummy to disguise the escape of a prisoner.
 From then until 1956, he made seven more films, before switching to television once more, appearing in "The Quarrel", episode 2 of the six-part BBC adaptation of Robert Louis Stevenson's Kidnapped, which starred Patrick Troughton, and in which Kelsall played Cluny Macpherson (he would also go on to play a more prominent character, Prestongrange, in four of eleven episodes of the re-make of the same series by BBC television in 1963).

 Kelsall took time out in 1956 to write, adapting for TV a Marie Fawcett story, Mister Betts Runs Away, in the ATV series "Lilli Palmer Theatre".
 He later did the same (in 1968 for Scottish Television) with D. K. Broster's The Flight of the Heron.

 In 1957, he continued on the small screen for the BBC, taking the role of Regan in one episode ("No Place Like Home") of the popular television series Dixon of Dock Green, which starred Jack Warner as the London 'bobby', George Dixon.
 Returning to the cinema in the same year, The Barretts of Wimpole Street saw him play Dr. Ford-Waterlow, with Edward and Elizabeth Barrett portrayed by John Gielgud and Jennifer Jones.